Skip Navigation

 Midterm Review

+The IRM provides a Midterm Review to members undertaking four-year action plans.
 Countries that submit four-year action plans have to schedule a mandatory refresh period at the two-year mark.
-The Midterm assessment evaluates the refresh process half way through the implementation of four-year action plans, and any refreshed or new commitments.
+The Midterm Review evaluates the refresh process and any refreshed or new commitments.
 It also provides a general update on implementation progress.

 Results Report